 Ways To Be The Best Daughter Ever

-There are also benefits for parents who have good relationships with their children.
-A 2003 study found that having a good relationship with their adult children is positive for a parent's well-being.
+While we may focus on the parents as the important component in a healthy family, promoting a positive relationship with your parents also is beneficial.
+For example, an extensive research study found that having a positive relationship with your parents is just as important for their psychological well-being as it is for your own.
 The opposite is also true.
-If the relationship is strained or worse than the parent expected, it has negative effects on well-being.
-The study also found that for both parents and their children, changes in well-being affect each other throughout life.
+If the relationship is strained or worse than the parent expected, it has negative effects on their well-being.
+The study also found that changes in psychological well-being will have an effect throughout life for both parents and their children, whether positive or negative.

 So how can you be the best daughter ever to your parents?
 Here are six suggestions.

 As a child, it is up to your parents to remember your birthday and other meaningful events.
 They may have come to important events in your life, such as dance recitals, sports games, or graduations.
 Your parents probably still call you on your birthday and are there for you to celebrate your accomplishments.
 In return, it is important to do the same for them to show your love and respect.

 Here are a few holidays to put into your calendar:

 Depending on your situation, you might also want to get in touch with your parents on other meaningful dates.
 Unfortunately, not all dates will be happy ones.
 If someone close to one of your parents was recently deceased (such as a sibling, partner, friend), then you might want to call them or see them on the anniversary of the death.
 Those dates often hold meaning and can be hard on living relatives.

 While prioritizing seeing your parents on holidays and special occasions is important, the more you can see your parents, the better.
 This can be trickier if your parents are separated or live far away but do your best for your circumstances.
 If you live close to your parents, that will mean you have more opportunities to spend time with them.